late-curio/newrelic-agent-troubleshooting/README.md

 # New Relic Agent Troubleshooting

 This repo is update on a classic internal project created to provide a set of problems to help people get more familiar with how different parts of the java agent work.
+You will need a modern version of the JDK (8+) installed and a New Relic account with a license key.
+This can be for production but uncommenting the environment parameter in `app/build.gradle` will allow you to run on `staging` (or specify an environment).

 ## Setup
+The easiest approach is copying the `newrelic-example.yml` (under `app/newrelic`) to `newrelic.yml` in the same directory.
+The current build already uses the `newrelic-agent.jar` file provided as they are already setup to work with the Gradle `application` plugin.

-There's a java agent in this project you can use, or you can use your own.
+There's a java agent in this project is used by defaul, or you can use your own.
-If you use your own, you will need to modify the `applicationDefaultJvmArgs` in the `build.gradle` file provided.
+If you use your own, you will need to modify the `applicationDefaultJvmArgs` in the `app/build.gradle` file provided.

-The easiest approach is copying the `newrelic-example.yml` to `newrelic.yml` in the same directory and use the `newrelic-agent.jar` file provided as they are already setup to work with the Gradle `application` plugin.

-Then from root of project, run `./gradlew run`.
+From root of project, run `./gradlew run`.

-It is likely the agent won't load because there is no license key specified either
+It is likely the agent won't load because there is no license key specified.
+You will need to add your license key to:
-* In the new `newrelic.yml` file OR
+* the newly copied `newrelic.yml` file OR
 * as a system property OR
 * as an environment variable